OlavDeng2/BuffersPlease/ReadMe.txt

-Hello, This is Olav
-Hello this is test
+Welcome to Buffers Please

+This project is compiled and developed using Haxe, OpenFL and Haxeflixl.
+Be sure to have those prerequesites installed before attempting to compile this project.

+-Team Andrey Nekobear Studios